KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

     For more help with markdown formatting, refer to this handy cheatsheet:
     https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md

-    **Note:** If you need to create a directory/subdirectory for your scripts first, in the box where you would normally name your file (after clicking "create new file"), type the name for your new directory first, then "/", then the file name.
-For example, when creating a new directory named "New Folder" for my script named "New Script" within the KHANDLE measures directory, I would navigate to the KHANDLE measures directory, click "create new file" and in the box for naming my file, I would type: "New Folder/New Script"
+    **Note:** If you need to create a directory/subdirectory for your scripts first, in the box where you would normally name your file (after clicking "create new file"), type the name for your new directory, then "/", then the file name.
+For example, when creating a new directory named "New Folder" for my script named "New Script" within the KHANDLE measures directory, I would navigate to the KHANDLE measures directory, click "create new file" and in the box for naming my file, I would type: "New Folder/New Script".
+The Measures folder is organized by KHANDLE/STAR study category prefixes found in this [list](prefix_list.md).

   3. Once your README is created, create a new file in that same directory to copy and paste your code into.